 Center for Election Innovation and Research (CEIR) is an electoral policy advocacy group which provides grants and conducts research to increase voting security and increase voter turnout.
-The organization was created in the wake of the 2016 election in response to foreign interference and alleged low voter turnout; in 2020, it took specific action to counter the effects of the pandemic coronavirus on the general elections.
+The organization was created in the wake of the 2016 election in response to foreign interference and alleged low voter turnout; in 2020, it took specific action to counter the effects of the COVID-19 pandemic on the general elections.

 In August 2020, Facebook founder and billionaire Mark Zuckerberg and his wife, Priscilla Chan, announced they were donating $50 million to CEIR, a sum 50 times larger than the organization’s 2017 revenues.
+The actual amount of the grant was later confirmed to be much larger, totaling $69.5 million according the Zuckerberg Chan Initiative’s website.

 The Center for Election Innovation and Research provides grants to state governments to increase the efficiency and voter turnout for elections.
 The group’s 2020 election priorities, which focused on combatting impacts from the pandemic coronavirus, included: